Wayne Bennett (rugby league): Playing career (1970–1974)

+Bennett also played fullback for Brisbane Firsts, scoring a try in their 20–15 win over the touring Great Britain team in 1974 played in front of 7,880 fans at the Brisbane Showgrounds.

-Coaching career
+Coaching career (1976–present)

-Early years
+Early years (1976–1985)

-Bennett began coaching in Ipswich in 1976, before moving to Brisbane Rugby League Premiership sides, Souths and Brothers.

-1975-77 Wayne coached U18 s Qld Police Academy in Brisbane local Comp and the Police Academy Cadet Team V's NSW Police Academy.
+From 1975–77, Bennett coached the U18s Queensland Police Academy in the Brisbane local competition and the Police Academy Cadet Team versus the NSW Police Academy.

+In 1976, he began full-time coaching in Ipswich, coaching three games for the midweek Amco and Carlton Cups, before moving to Brisbane Rugby League Premiership sides, Souths (who he captain-coached in 1977) and Brothers.

 After the births of his three children, Bennett had a break from coaching.
 He returned in 1983 as coach of Souths Acacia Ridge under 16s as well as the Queensland Police Academy under 18s team which he took to a premiership.
 He also worked as the Police Academy's fitness instructor.
 Bennett then took over the Souths job and took them to the 1984 grand final, which they lost to the Wynnum-Manly Seagulls.
 Revenge was to come a year later when the Bennett-coached Magpies defeated the Seagulls 10–8 in the BRL grand final to take the premiership.
 This was against a Seagulls line-up featuring Australian captain Wally Lewis and centre Gene Miles, both of whom would later captain the Brisbane Broncos under Bennett.

+Queensland Maroons (1986–1988)

 In 1986, Bennett took over from Des Morris as coach of the Queensland State of Origin team.
 The Maroons were beaten 3–0 in a series whitewash that year; however, Bennett was retained as Queensland's coach for two more years.

+Canberra Raiders (1987)

 In 1987, Bennett moved interstate to join the NSWRL's Winfield Cup Premiership when he was appointed co-coach of the Canberra Raiders alongside then Australian team coach Don Furner.
 With the Queensland side, Bennett won the 1987 State of Origin series.
 By the end of the 1987 NSWRL season, he and Furner had guided the Raiders to their first Grand Final which was lost to the Manly-Warringah Sea Eagles 18–8.